 Figuring Out Your Own VO Rates

 If you’ve added all your numbers up, you have something between 5 and 15.
-Multiply that by .1 So a newbie will be at .5 and an Award winning, 25+ year pro (like yours truly) will have a 1.5 Here’s where the magic happens.
-Now go back to your guide whether it’s the Union rates or non-Union (which are actually about the same) and multiply their suggested rate by your personal number of .5 to 1.5 SO, if your tally was 1.1 and the suggested rate is $500, you can with clear conscience (and data to back your decision), comfortably charge $550.
+Multiply that by .1 So a newbie will be at .5 and an award winning, 30 year pro (like yours truly) will have a 1.5 Here’s where the magic happens.
+Now go back to your guide whether it’s the Union rates or non-Union (which are actually about the same) and multiply their suggested rate by your personal number of .5 to 1.5 So, if your tally was 1.1 and the suggested rate is $500, you can with clear conscience (and data to back your decision), comfortably charge $550.
 If your tally was .8, your rate might be $400.

 Variability in Voice Over Rates